hasumihayashi/waterEasy/README.md

 # hacknjit18

-A new Flutter project built in a few hours at hackNJIT.
+A new Flutter project built within 24-hours at hackNJIT.
+Won 2nd place overall and two sponsor awards.

 ## Getting Started